Generic Name: methamphetamine (METH-am-FET-a-meen)

 Constipation; diarrhea; dizziness; dry mouth; exaggerated sense of well-being; headache; loss of appetite; mild nervousness; nausea; upset stomach.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); agitation or restlessness; blurred vision; change in sexual ability or desire; changes in speech; chest pain; difficulty moving; fainting; fast or irregular heartbeat; fever; for men, erections that happen often or that last a long time; mental/mood changes; pounding in chest; seizures; severe headaches; shortness of breath; stomach pain; tremor; trouble sleeping; uncontrolled muscle movements (eg, tics); unusual weakness or tiredness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); agitation or restlessness; blurred vision; change in sexual ability or desire; changes in speech; chest pain; dark urine; decreased urination; difficulty moving; fainting; fast or irregular heartbeat; fever; erections that happen often or that last a long time; mental or mood changes; muscle pain or weakness; pounding in chest; seizures; severe headaches; shortness of breath; stomach pain; tremor; trouble sleeping; uncontrolled muscle movements (eg, tics); unusual weakness or tiredness; vomiting.